AODiakite/AdapDiscom/README.md

 ## References

-For more details on the methodology, please refer to the original papers on *A multimodal high dimensionnal method accounting for missing data and measurement error heterogenity*.
+For more details on the methodology, please refer to the original papers on [A multimodal high dimensionnal method accounting for missing data and measurement error heterogenity](https://arxiv.org/abs/2508.00120).